-▲ The menu uses the buttons on your panel.
-The legends and functions of these buttons in normal operating mode do not apply while the panel is in menu mode.
+- ▲ The menu uses the buttons on your panel.
+The legends and functions of these buttons in normal operating mode do not apply while the panel is in menu mode. - ▲ When you press the menu button of the NV9649, all the NV9648 clients become inactive, that is, their buttons become disabled (and dark).